How many project managers out there are feeling overwhelmed with your project management responsibilities? Hands up!

 When you first log in to ProjectManager, you’ll be presented with a simple and intuitive menu.

-What I really like about ProjectManager.com has to be its Dashboard feature which puts together various aspects of a project such as the health, costs, progress, risks, resources, all in one consolidated single view.
+What I really like about ProjectManager.com has to be its Dashboard feature which puts together various aspects of a project such as the health, costs, progress, risks, and resources, all in one consolidated single view.

 With traditional tools, you will be spending a lot of time consolidating data such as those related to expenses, resources, and issues before being able to see dashboard-like information.